chaubss/SCM-NREGA/README.md

 ## Preprocessing
 The data is processed according to the requirements of the package.
 A brief about the requirements given for the usage of the package are given below:
 - All the values (except the identifier: panchayat which is categorical) are numerical.
 There can be only one identifier column in the dataframe.
-- The dataset is sorted by the identifier (panchayat) and then time unit (date).
+- The dataset is sorted by the identifier (panchayat) and then the time unit (date).
 - Analysis must be done using one treated unit and multiple control units.
 - There should be no missing values for the outcome (NDVI).
 However, the package allows missing values for covariates, but, our data does not have any values missing.